Bobby Soxer (singer): Music career

 Bobby began her music journey in 2006, releasing underground hip-hop tracks before achieving her breakthrough.
 She garnered recognition at the age of 13 for her collaboration with R&B singer Ye Lay on the track "Do Not Want To Say Good Bye".
 However, it was her hit song "Pwe" that catapulted her to fame in the music industry, earning her initial recognition from her fans.

 Bobby released the album "Done Pyan" (Rocket) in collaboration with her partner Hlwan Paing on November 21, 2011.
 This album garnered the "Best Music Album Award" from both Shwe FM and City FM.
 Additionally, they generously donated 1 million Myanmar kyats from the proceeds of a gold prize earned for the Rocket album to support orphan children through the Thu Kha Yike Myone charity organization.
-Since the release of this duet album, Bobby participated in shooting commercial advertisements, stage performances, and numerous concerts across Myanmar.
+Since the release of this duet album, Bobby has participated in shooting commercial advertisements, stage performances, and numerous concerts across Myanmar.
 Simultaneously, she collaborated on numerous songs with Hlwan Paing and artists from the Rock$tar group.

 Bobby collaborated with Hlwan Paing and Eaint Chit on the song "Ko Ko", which went on to win the "Best Music Award" at the Shwe FM Awards.
 Bobby collaborated with hip-hop artist Sai Sai Kham Leng and Coca-Cola Myanmar to release a song for the 2014 FIFA World Cup campaign titled "The World is Ours".